LoulouNoLegend/RNA-Modding-Documentation/README.md

 ---
 description: >-
-  The documentation is not complete right now, but we are making our best to make it better!
+  The documentation might not be complete right now, but we are working on it!
 ---

-# 📃 Description
+# 📃 Informations on the doc

-## Main contributors to this documentation:
+## The main contributors to this documentation:

+* LoulouNoLegend
 * rpatty
 * DMGVol
-* LoulouNoLegend